 A successful appeal hinges on two factors: (1) having good “appealable issues” and (2) getting a skilled, savvy and dedicated California appellate attorney on your side.1 That’s where we come in.

 As a law firm comprised of former prosecutors and police investigators, we know how the other side thinks, the types of mistakes that they routinely make, and how to challenge the types of arguments they present.

-In this article, we explain how an appeals attorney handles a case from start to finish by addressing the following:
+In this article, our criminal defense lawyers explain how an appeals attorney handles a case from start to finish by addressing the following: